waterloomatt/fortnine/README.md

 If everything goes successfully, you should be able to hit http://localhost/ and access the application.

-If you run into issues when trying to bring up Laraval Sail, you may have existing containers running that are blocking the ports needed for the application.
+** If you run into issues when trying to bring up Laravel Sail, you may have existing containers running that are blocking the ports needed for the application.
 In that case, you can stop all existing containers with `docker kill $(ps -q)` and try to bring Laravel Sail up again.